Frequently Asked Questions

 How should I prepare for my appointment?

 Please make sure you eat something at least 4 hours before your appointment.
 Do not brush your tongue the day of or the day before your appointment, as this will interfere with the tongue diagnosis.
 Please bring in a list of all current medications you are on.
 If you have had labwork or diagnostic tests such as MRI’s or CAT scans done, please bring in these reports.
 (Do not bring in original x-ray or MRI film; only bring the reports.)
+For your comfort during exam and treatment, we recommend wearing loose-fitting clothing, or you may bring a change of clothes.

 How many treatments will I need?